Central Intelligence Agency: Cuba: Terrorism and sabotage

 After the failure of the attempted invasion at the Bay of Pigs, the CIA proposed Operation Mongoose, a program of sabotage and terrorist attacks against civilian and military targets in Cuba, with the stated intent to bring down the Cuban administration and institute a new government.
 It also sought to force the Cuban government to introduce intrusive civil measures and divert resources to protect its citizens from the attacks.
 It was authorized by President Kennedy in November 1961.
 The operation saw the CIA engage in an extensive campaign of terrorist attacks against civilians and economic targets, killing significant numbers of civilians, and carry out covert operations against the Cuban government.

 The CIA established a base for the operation, with the cryptonym JMWAVE, at a disused naval facility on the University of Miami campus.
 The operation was so extensive that it housed the largest number of CIA officers outside of Langley, eventually numbering some four hundred.
 It was a major employer in Florida, with several thousand agents in clandestine pay of the agency.
 The terrorist activities carried out by agents armed, organized and funded by the CIA were a further source of tension between the U.S. and Cuban governments.
 They were a major factor contributing to the Soviet decision to place missiles in Cuba, leading to the Cuban Missile Crisis.

 The attacks continued through 1965.
 Though the level of terrorist activity directed by the CIA lessened in the second half of the 1960s, in 1969 the CIA was directed to intensify its operations against Cuba.
 Exile terrorists were still in the employ of the CIA in the mid-1970s, including Luis Posada Carriles.
-He remained on the CIA's payroll until mid-1976, and is widely believed to be responsible for the October 1976 Cubana 455 flight bombing, killing 73 people – the deadliest instance of airline terrorism in the western hemisphere prior to the attacks of September 2001 in New York.
+He remained on the CIA's payroll until mid-1976, and is widely believed to be responsible for the October 1976 Cubana 455 flight bombing, killing 73 people – the deadliest instance of airline terrorism in the Western Hemisphere prior to the attacks of September 2001 in New York.

 Despite the damage done and civilians killed in the CIA's terrorist attacks, by the measure of its stated objective the project was a complete failure.

 Brazil

 The CIA and the United States government were involved in the 1964 Brazilian coup d'état.
 The coup occurred from March 31 to April 1, which resulted in the Brazilian Armed Forces ousting President João Goulart.
 The United States saw Goulart as a left-wing threat in Latin America.
-Secret cables written by the US Ambassador to Brazil, Lincoln Gordon, confirmed that the CIA was involved in covert action in Brazil.
+Secret cables written by the U.S. Ambassador to Brazil, Lincoln Gordon, confirmed that the CIA was involved in covert action in Brazil.
 The CIA encouraged "pro-democracy street rallies" in Brazil, for instance, to create dissent against Goulart.